-I couldn’t find any information about the exact ratio of hydrogen to water for cleaning bones.
+I couldn’t find any information about the exact ratio of hydrogen peroxide to water for cleaning bones.
 Basically, the higher the concentration of hydrogen, the faster and whiter your bones will be.
-Unfortunately, that can mean spending a lot on hydrogen.
+Unfortunately, that can mean spending a lot of money on hydrogen peroxide.
 That is why it is so important to find a container which fits your bones exactly.
-The less excess space around your bones, the less hydrogen you will have to use.
+The less excess space around your bones, the less hydrogen peroxide you will have to use.

 Step 5: Cover and Leave for 24+ Hours

-It is important that you cover the bones once they are in the hydrogen solution.
+It is important that you cover the bones once they are in the hydrogen peroxide solution.
 The lid will keep the fumes within the bucket and help it work better.

 *Note about Cleaning Very Dirty Bones